lisunshiny/liannsun.com/blog/src/content/posts/making-the-perfect-backpack-for-me-part-1.md

 Interestingly, while this sounds like a lot of stuff, **I usually don’t need more than 12L on a daily basis**, so I like to carry small bags that can turn into big bags when I need them to.
-I’m also 5 '5, so 25L bags make me look like I’m about to go on a thru-hike.
+I’m also 5'5, so 25L bags look huge on me.

 I found the [Ultimate Direction Fastpack 15][fastpack] many years ago and it’s mostly perfect, although it’s gotten increasingly raggedy over the years.